Mitchell Starc: 2017–2018

 Starc returned from this injury to play in the first two rounds of the 2017–18 Sheffield Shield season for New South Wales as a way to prepare for the 2017–18 Ashes series.
 This turned out to be an incredibly successful two matches for him, as he took career-best figures of 8/73 against South Australia, then became the first bowler to take a hat-trick in each innings of a Sheffield Shield match while playing against Western Australia.
+It also made him only the second ever player to take 2 hat-tricks in the same Sheffield Shield match since Hal Hooker in 1929.
 This was both the first time the feat had ever been in achieved in Australia, and the first time it had been achieved anywhere in the world since 1978.
 He was named player of the match for both performances.

 Starc played in the first three matches of the Ashes, with Australia winning all three and regaining the Ashes with two matches remaining, but he suffered a bruised heel in the third match.
-Leading up to the Boxing Day Test match, he spent days on crutches to take weight off of the injured foot, but he decided to withdraw from the match because of the chance of further aggravating the injury.
+Leading up to the Boxing Day Test match, he spent days on crutches to take weight off the injured foot, but he decided to withdraw from the match because of the chance of further aggravating the injury.
 Starc was considered fit enough to play in the final match and the following ODI series, but his bowling was much slower than usual and he didn't pose as much of a threat to England's batsmen.